 How to measure for a new patio set

-Anyway, the way we measure up - and I forget where we got this method from but I think one of the team read it in a magazine - is as follows.
+The way we measure up - and I forget where we got this method from but I think one of the team read it in a magazine - is as follows.

 To test if a patio table set will fit on your patio, grab some old cardboard boxes if you have them, old bed sheets, dust sheets, bath towels and the like will all work too.

-Then measure it out to the dimensions of the set, pop it on the patio where you'd like it to go, and fold into roughly the shape and size of the table and chairs.
+Then measure it out to the dimensions of the set, pop it on the patio where you'd like it to go, and fold it into roughly the shape and size of the table and chairs.

-This will allow you to visualise the space, see more clearly how much space you'll have for chairs to be pulled out, for people to move around the patio etc.
+This will allow you to visualise the space, and see more clearly how much space you'll have for chairs to be pulled out, for people to move around the patio etc.

 How many people do you want to sit comfortably on your patio?